Chris Hansen: Have a Seat with Chris Hansen

 On October 9, 2019, Hansen started a YouTube channel under the name Have a Seat with Chris Hansen, featuring weekly podcasts tackling different topics and interviews with special guests.
 In 2019, this channel investigated claims of pedophilia and grooming against YouTube creator James Jackson, commonly known as Onision.
 In January 2020, Hansen visited Jackson's home in an attempt to interview him.
 Jackson called the police on Hansen, though the police did not take action against him.
 Jackson also filed a lawsuit against Hansen, which took place on January 24, 2020.
-Jackson later requested to dismiss the charges, claiming that he was advised to consider an "alternative, more effective legal action".
+Jackson later voluntarily dismissed the claims, claiming that he was advised to consider an "alternative, more effective legal action".
 This dismissal request was granted.

 Unseamly & Takedown with Chris Hansen

 Hansen was named as an executive producer for Unseamly: The Investigation of Peter Nygård, a Discovery+ show which examines Peter Nygård's life from his birth to his downfall and arrest.

 Hansen returned to television in 2022 with the series Takedown with Chris Hansen on his streaming service TruBlu, which once more finds him investigating and interviewing online predators.
 The show granted him greater creative control, allowing him to use profanity and work further with local law enforcement entities.